How to Delete a WordPress Theme Completely ( 3 Simple Ways)

 There, you will see several customization options like:

 Under the files section, we can see the file manager option.

 Open it, and you can see your website’s files.

 When you have installed WordPress on your root domain, you will see all the core files inside your public_html folder.
-If you have installed it on a subdirectory, you need to open the respective directory for viewing the WordPress core files.
+If you have installed it on a subdirectory, you must open the respective directory to view the WordPress core files.

 In this case, I have installed WordPress on my root domain.
-For accessing the available themes, open the wp-content folder and themes folder.
+To access the available themes, open the wp-content folder and themes folder.
 There, you can see all the installed themes.